M-Mabrouk1/Investigate-TMDB-Dataset/READMe.md

 This project is part of the Udacity data analysis nanodegree

-In this project, I am investigating The Movie Data Base dataset assessing the data for quality and tidiness issues, cleaning the data and visualizing insights.
+In this project, I am investigating The Movie Data Base dataset assessing the data for quality and tidiness issues, cleaning the data and visualizing insights.<br/>
 [Notebook](https://m-mabrouk1.github.io/Investigate-TMDB-Dataset/Investigate_a_Dataset.html)

 The dataset contains information about 10,000 movies collected from The Movie Database (TMDb).